1846 Vermont gubernatorial election: Statewide elections

-The contest for state treasurer resulted in the election of Whig Elisha P. Jewett, who defeated Democrat Daniel Baldwin and Free Soil nominee Zenas Wood.
+The contest for state treasurer resulted in the election of Whig Elisha P. Jewett, who defeated Democrat Daniel Baldwin and Liberty nominee Zenas Wood.
 Vote totals in the treasurer's race were: Jewett, 23,324 (48.2%); Baldwin, 17,847 (36.9%); Wood, 6,978 (14.4%); scattering, 192 (0.5%).

 Because none of the popular vote winners achieved the 50 percent required by the Constitution of Vermont, the Vermont General Assembly was required to choose the winners.
 In most cases, the assembly selects the candidate who received a plurality of the vote.
 In the October 8, 1846 legislative elections, Eaton, Sargeant, and Jewett all won their contests.
 The reported vote totals were: